MarioGalvan/flutter-signin/README.md

 # Flutter Project SigIn

-This project is a practice for a specialization in software engineering Contain Login and Register with http and Get x
+This project is a practice for a specialization in software engineering Contain Login and Register, register and article list with http and Get x